Kentucky vs. Providence Predictions & Picks - NCAA Tournament First Round

 Spread & Total Prediction for Kentucky vs. Providence

-Kentucky is 15-15-0 against the spread this season compared to Providence's 16-12-0 ATS record.
-The Wildcats have a 19-11-0 record going over the point total, while games involving the Friars have a record of 14-14-0 when it comes to hitting the over.
-Kentucky is 6-4 against the spread and 6-4 overall in its last 10 games, while Providence has gone 5-5 against the spread and 5-5 overall.
+Kentucky has compiled a 15-15-0 record against the spread this season, while Providence is 16-12-0.
+The Wildcats have a 19-11-0 record hitting the over, while games involving the Friars have a record of 14-14-0 when it comes to hitting the over.
+The teams score an average of 153.2 points per game, 8.7 more points than this matchup's total.
+Over the past 10 games, Kentucky is 6-4 against the spread and 6-4 overall while Providence has gone 5-5 against the spread and 5-5 overall.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.
+Put your picks to the test and bet on this matchup with BetMGM Sportsbook.

 Kentucky Performance Insights

-- The Wildcats are outscoring opponents by 7.1 points per game with a +225 scoring differential overall.
-They put up 75.1 points per game (98th in college basketball) and give up 68.0 per contest (119th in college basketball).
+- The Wildcats outscore opponents by 7.1 points per game (scoring 75.1 points per game to rank 97th in college basketball while giving up 68 per outing to rank 119th in college basketball) and have a +225 scoring differential overall.

-- Kentucky comes out on top in the rebound battle by an average of 9.3 boards.
-It is collecting 36.2 rebounds per game (ninth in college basketball) compared to its opponents' 26.9 per outing.
+- Kentucky grabs 36.2 rebounds per game (ninth in college basketball) while allowing 26.9 per outing to its opponents.
+It outrebounds opponents by 9.3 boards per game.

-- The Wildcats rank 60th in college basketball with 98.4 points scored per 100 possessions, and 115th in college basketball defensively with 89.2 points conceded per 100 possessions.
+- The Wildcats' 98.4 points per 100 possessions on offense rank 60th in college basketball, and the 89.2 points they allow per 100 possessions rank 115th in college basketball.

-- Kentucky has committed 10.8 turnovers per game (71st in college basketball action) while forcing 10.4 (311th in college basketball).

-- Providence and its opponents have been mostly even in the turnover battle.
-The Friars commit 11.0 per game (94th in college basketball) and force 11.4 (229th in college basketball).
+- Kentucky and its opponents have been mostly even in the turnover battle.
+The Wildcats commit 10.8 per game (71st in college basketball) and force 10.4 (311th in college basketball play).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.